HOW TO GET THERE – by Train, Air, Car and finally by Ferry

 Contact us particularly where a group is coming from another country and we will help you to arrange transport.

 The Island is situated in Clew Bay, County Mayo.
 The ferry departure point is the Pier at Rosmoney which is few miles (20 mins) to the northwest of Westport.
+There is Free car parking on the pier.

 - If you approach Westport from Dublin (N5), continue towards the town centre.
 You will pass the Castlecourt and Plaza hotels on your right.